James Tynion IV: Career

-2021 also marked Tynion’s first Eisner Award for Best Writer.
+2021 also marked Tynion's first Eisner Award for Best Writer.
 That same year, Tynion and Boom announced a spin-off comic to Something is Killing the Children titled House of Slaughter, co-written with Tate Brombal (and later with Sam Johns), which launched to record numbers.
 2021 would also see Tynion leave his exclusive contract with DC and be offered a grant from Substack to launch a slate of original creator-owned comic titles directly on their platform, with the first being the ongoing comic Blue Book with artist Michael Avon Oeming.

-In August 2021, Tynion was among a group of creators with whom fellow comics writer Nick Spencer formed a deal with the subscription-based newsletter platform Substack to publish creator-owned comics stories, essays, and instructional guides on that platform.
-Tynion indicated that he would end his tenure on the Batman books in order to concentrate his timeon his Substack newsletter, which would include Blue Book, a nonfiction series illustrated by Michael Avon Oeming based on accounts of alien encounters and the supernatural, to premiere in February 2023.
+In August 2021, Tynion was among a group of creators with whom fellow comics writer Nick Spencer formed a deal with the subscription-based newsletter platform Substack to publish creator-owned comics stories, essays, and instructional guides.
+Tynion indicated that he would end his tenure on the Batman books in order to concentrate his time on his Substack newsletter, which would include Blue Book, a nonfiction series illustrated by Michael Avon Oeming, and based on accounts of alien encounters and the supernatural, to premiere in February 2023.
 The series would be released in ten page chapters, twice a month, on Fridays.
-The first chaper would depict the 1961 Barney and Betty Hill incident, in which the Hills stated that they were abducted from the White Mountains in New Hampshire by aliens.
+The first chapter would depict the 1961 Barney and Betty Hill incident, in which the Hills stated that they were abducted from the White Mountains in New Hampshire by aliens.
+In October 2023, it was announced that a second chapter, titled Blue Book: 1947, which focuses on new characters, was scheduled to be published in February 2024.

-In February 2022, Tynion launched on Substack the ongoing comics The Oddly Pedestrian Life of Christopher Chaos (co-written with Tate Brombal) and True Weird, along with the limited comic series The Closet, which would later be re-published by Image Comics.
-That April, he launched The Sandman Universe: Nightmare Country, a spin-off to the Vertigo comic book The Sandman.
+In February 2022, Tynion launched on Substack two ongoing comics series: The Oddly Pedestrian Life of Christopher Chaos, which is written by Tate Brombal, and based on an idea by Tynion; True Weird, and the limited comic series The Closet, which would later be re-published by Image Comics.
+That April, Tynion launched The Sandman Universe: Nightmare Country, a spin-off of the Vertigo comic book The Sandman.
 That November, it was reported that Tynion had partnered with Dark Horse Comics to release print versions of Tiny Onion's Substack books, as well as original stories.

+Tynion contributed to the comic anthology The Devil's Cut, which was published by the publishing startup DSTLRY in 2023.
+He also began a new horror series for Image, entitled W0rldtr33, with artist Fernando Blanco, with publication beginning in April 2023.

+On February 16, 2024, Tynion announced that he was creating a new production studio called Tiny Onion in collaboration with Lyrical Media who had invested seven figures in the studio.
+The purpose of the new studio as outlined by Tynion will be to aid in "the development, packaging, marketing and cross-platform promotion of new creator-owned work" as well as "be a springboard for new creator-owned IP to spread beyond comics into film, gaming and even animation."